 - Liquids or liquid nutrition for people with disabilities or medical conditions

-- Specialized medial liquids
+- Specialized medical liquids like contact solution

 - Frozen items, if they’re frozen solid

-- Medical or cosmetic items with liquid or saline.
+- Medical or cosmetic items with liquid or saline

 If you’re attempting to bring one of the above items with you, the TSA requires you to separate them, declare them to a security officer, and present them for additional screening.
 For complete information on the 3-1-1 rule, visit the TSA website, and for a complete list of prohibited items, visit the official TSA prohibited items list.

 While it may seem like an arbitrary rule to some, the TSA 3-1-1 Rule actually took a considerable amount of negotiation and research to implement and was developed in response to an attempted attack on an airport in the United Kingdom.